 I.D.
-Resources

-I.D.1.
+Resources I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core)

-ensure the availability of adequate resources for resident education.
-(Core) I.D.1.a) These resources must include: I.D.1.a).(1) workspace for residents that includes ready access to computers at all clinical sites; (Core) I.D.1.a).(2) current technological resources for production of presentations, manuscripts, or portfolios; and, (Core) I.D.1.a).(3) a dedicated space to facilitate basic surgical skills training.
-(Core) I.D.1.a).(4) Internet access to appropriate full-text journals and electronic medical reference resources for education and patient care at all participating sites.
-(Core)

-- I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+(Core) I.D.1.a) There must be inpatient and outpatient facilities available to the residents to achieve all of the required educational outcomes.
+(Core) I.D.1.b) There must be an emergency facility that specializes in the care of pediatric patients and that receives pediatric patients who have been transported via the Emergency Medical Services system.
+(Core) I.D.1.c) Residents must have access to teaching and patient care work space, including meeting rooms, computers, and medical and electronic resources to achieve all of the required educational outcomes.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)